Option 1: Single Donation

-Recurring donations provide the Makuyu Education Initiative (MEI) with continual support to help sustain us throughout the year.
+Donations provide the Makuyu Education Initiative (MEI) with continual support to help sustain us throughout the year.
 You may ask, "How can I really be making that much of a difference?"
-A monthly donation will go a long way!
+A donation will go a long way!
 It takes only $10 to pay for a week of meals for a child at the Makuyu Education Initiative. $100 will be enough to pay for all the children's meals for a week.
 The more you give, the more the children benefit.
-To sign up for a recurring donation, please select an option below!

 Each and every donation makes a big difference because it goes directly to Kenya to benefit the children!
 All donors will receive periodic updates about the progress of MEI, including pictures to keep you informed.
 Together we can change a child's life!
 Thank you for your support.